-In Figure 3, we report the densities of states of CaTiO3 and Ca3Ti2O7 determined from DFT.
-The d-orbitals of the Ti ions in Ca3Ti2O7 are almost completely unoccupied and form the bottom of the conduction band, whereas the fully occupied oxygen p bands form the top of the valence band, which is also the case in bulk perovskite CaTiO3.
-In both compounds, there is considerable hybridization between the oxygen and titanium states, and there is only a negligible amount of Ca density of states around the Fermi level.
-Even though the parent perovskite and Ruddlesden-Popper structures result in different symmetry environments for the ions, we find that the basic features of the band structure are similar, which is not surprising given their band insulating behaviours.
+oxygen and titanium states, with a negligible amount of Ca density of states around the Fermi level.
+Even though the parent perovskite and Ruddlesden-Popper structures result in different symmetry environments for the ions, we find that the basic features of the band structure are similar, which is not surprising, given their band insulating behaviours.